Business Improvement District (BID)

-The SWBA BID's current term will end on 30 June 2022.
-A ballot will be held in March 2022 to allow businesses within the BID area to decide whether the BID should continue for a second five year term.
+The BID’s first term ends on 30 June 2022.
+A ballot was held between mid-February and mid-March 2022 to allow businesses within the BID area to decide whether the BID should continue for a further five year term.

 BID Term 2017-2022

 Merton Council’s Electoral Services conducted a formal ballot between 27 April and 25 May 2017 which gave businesses on the SWBA estate a say in deciding whether the area should become a Business Improvement District (BID).